 Now I am not the sharpest tool in the shed so I wanted something either of the shelf or pretty easy to wire and use.
 After our last Tuesday nighters and Blog reading I thought the simple two way switch idea (like in your house) with a meter at either end of the block would do the trick.

-In the examples shown the train is heading to your right as you look at the screen.
+In the examples shown the train is heading to your

 This shot shows my "block instrument" indicating the next section is clear.
 The train can depart knowing the line is clear.
+As the driver departs the station he flicks the switch to show the line is "closed".

 At the other end of the section the "block intrument" indicates line closed.